davidjosearaujo/mc/second-year/first-semester/SQ/01-paper-presentation/presentation.md

 </div>

 <!--
 Quantum computers leverage superposition to process many inputs simultaneously, offering dramatic speed improvements for specific tasks like prime factorization.

 However, they are not fast enough to replace all classical computing operations.
 Instead, they function as accelerators.
-To maximize their advantage, it’s essential to design systems that integrate quantum and classical computing for optimal performance.
 -->

 ---